NBA Betting Odds: Moneyline, Spreads and Live Lines for Every Game

 FanDuel Sportsbook is one of the best NBA betting site in the market.
 Every night during the season and playoffs there are game lines and countless team and player prop bets available to wager on.
 During the playoffs you can bet on an “NBA Finals forecast” with hefty odds.

 Another thing we like about FanDuel sportsbook is how broadly available it is.
-Many bettors are able to use the sportsbook, and those states are as follows: AZ, CO, CT, IA, IL, IN, KS, KY, LA, MA, MD, MI, MO, NC, NJ, NY, OH, PA, TN, VA, VT, WV.
+Many bettors are able to use the sportsbook, and those states are as follows: AR, AZ, CO, CT, IA, IL, IN, KS, KY, LA, MA, MD, MI, MO, NC, NJ, NY, OH, PA, TN, VA, VT, WV.

 DraftKings Sportsbook has lots to offer for NBA betting.
 With lots of NBA betting markets available, fast payout options and ongoing promos, the sportsbook is keen to be seen as an NBA bettor's favorite.
 DraftKings offers lots of live betting NBA markets with real-time odds updates, so you bet on point spreads, futures and props all while the game is in-play, and even take the opportunity to cashout early.

-DraftKings Sportsbook is widely available and can be accessed in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MO, NC, NH, NJ, NY, OH, PA, TN, VA, VT, WV.
+DraftKings Sportsbook is widely available and can be accessed in the following states: AR, AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MO, NC, NH, NJ, NY, OH, PA, TN, VA, VT, WV.

 The NBA is one of the most popular sports to bet on because there are games almost every night for months, which creates a constant flow of opportunities across moneylines, spreads, totals, and player props.
 The league is also star-driven and stat-rich, so bettors feel like they can track trends quickly, react to injuries and rotations, and find edges in matchup data.